michelc/blog2/_posts/2019-10-08-crud-with-express-sqlite-10-steps.md

 Normally, it is not necessary to define identifiers during INSERTs, but in this case, it prevents the data from being re-inserted each time the server starts.

 The first time, the console displays "Successful creation of 3 books" and the following times the error "SQLITE_CONSTRAINT: UNIQUE constraint failed: Books.Book_ID" since all 3 lines already exist.

-The first time, the console displays "Successful creation of 3 books" and the following times the error "SQLITE_CONSTRAINT: UNIQUE constraint failed: Books.Book_ID" since the 3 lines already exist.

 Now, the "Books" table contains the following 3 lines: